 Last but not least, the Industry 4.0 circuit would not be complete without the physical Action required to produce a positive business outcome.
 Action acknowledges the insights derived from the data analysis and takes measures to make improvements that will boost efficiency or save costs.

-Business outcomes of AI in Industry 4.0
+Role of AI in Industry 4.0

 Following the “Action” stage of our Industry 4.0 graphic are the benefits, or business outcomes, resulting from this iterative process.
 A few notable examples of this are: